awwx/ar/readme.md

 load a library, you can choose whether you want it isolated from your own code or not; and, if you do want it to be isolated, you can choose how you want the code to be partitioned.

-To load libraries from github, you can say `(use use-git)` followed by `(use "git://repository-url")`, which puts that repository on your use path.
-For example:

-    arc> (use use-git "git://github.com/awwx/lib.git")
-    Cloning into master...
-    ...

-This will perform a "git clone" to fetch the repository, if you don't already have it.
-(By default repositories are stored in the ".ar-cache" directory in your home directory).
-To avoid having libraries change randomly on you, ar doesn't perform a "git pull" automatically to update the repository to the latest revision; after the first use the fetched files will stay the same.
-You can do a git pull yourself to update to the latest revision:

-    arc> (git-pull "git://github.com/awwx/lib.git")

-You can checkout a specific branch, tag, or commit with "!":

-    arc> (use "git://github.com/awwx/lib.git!version4")
-    arc> (use "git://github.com/awwx/lib.git!testing")
-    arc> (use "git://github.com/awwx/lib.git!5fdb435fb5e0009d0595")

-Once the repository is on your use path, you can use libraries in the repository.
-For example, the "awwx/lib" repository contains a file called "between0.arc", so:

-    arc> (use use-git "git://github.com/awwx/lib.git" between0)
-    nil
-    arc> (between x '(a b c) (pr "*") (pr x)) a*b*cnil

-Using "use" in this way loads the code directly into your own runtime with Arc's `load`: there's no isolation of the library into a separate namespace or module or anything else.
-To provide isolation you can load the library into a separate runtime instead:

     arc> (use runtime)
     nil